|

 The other main area in which I'm applying these ideas is computational political science -- again see discussion on my page about research and social impact, and also take a look at some of my previous research.
-Most recently, I'm engaged in work with students Alexander Hoyle and Pranav Goel, and collaborator Kris Miler, on co-decisions, with the goal of using computational methods to better understand when and for what reasons individuals make the same versus different decisions.
+Recently, I was engaged in work with students Alexander Hoyle, Pranav Goel, and Rupak Sarkar, and collaborator Kris Miler and SoRelle Gaynor, on co-decisions, with the goal of using computational methods to better understand when and for what reasons individuals make the same versus different decisions.

-With the same students I'm also engaged in an NSF RAPID project focused on improving topic modeling methods for analysis of open-ended survey responses, with the more general and ambitious goal of revolutionizing survey methodology by making open-ends a first-class citizen in survey research.
-This work is tightly connected to the COVID-19 pandemic: I'm collaborating on COVID-related survey research using computational techniques with folks at CDC National Center for National Center for Healthcare Statistics, the Pandemic Crisis Response Coalition, NYU School of Nursing, and others.
+With the same students I also recently engaged in an NSF RAPID project focused on improving topic modeling methods for analysis of open-ended survey responses, with the more general and ambitious goal of revolutionizing survey methodology by making open-ends a first-class citizen in survey research.
+This work was tightly connected to the COVID-19 pandemic: it involved collaborating on COVID-related survey research using computational techniques with folks at CDC National Center for National Center for Healthcare Statistics, the Pandemic Crisis Response Coalition, NYU School of Nursing, and others.
+These days it has evolved into collaboration Frauke Kreuter and folks connected with UMD's Joint Program in Survey Methodology.

 Computational psycholinguistics and neurolinguistics.

-During the past several years, I have been re-engaging more fully with my
+Over the past five years or so, I have been re-engaging more and more fully with my

-More recently, during my 2018-2019 sabbatical, I began getting up to speed on interests in computational cognitive neuroscience.
-In Fall 2019 I began working with postdoc Shohini Bhattasali on applying computational models to neuroimaging data in order to better understand the physical basis of language comprehension and contextual influences on language (mis)understanding, in the context
+During my 2018-2019 sabbatical, I began getting up to speed on interests in computational cognitive neuroscience and in Fall 2019 I began working with postdoc Shohini Bhattasali on applying computational models to neuroimaging data in order to better understand the physical basis of language comprehension and contextual influences on language (mis)understanding, in the context

 Clinical informatics.
 Since about 1999 I've been involved in natural language